Consultant Radiologist (Basé à East Kilbride)

 • Tasks: Join a dynamic team as a Consultant Radiologist, focusing on Chest Radiology and general radiology tasks.

-• Company: NHS Ayrshire & Arran is a leading healthcare provider in the West of Scotland.
+• Company: NHS Ayrshire & Arran is a leading healthcare provider in Scotland, dedicated to patient care and innovation.

 • Benefits: Enjoy flexible working options, educational discounts, and access to university resources.